-- First you need to fill a bowl with ice and water.
-Add food coloring if desired.
+STEP 1.
+First you need to fill a bowl with ice and water.
+Add blue food coloring if desired.

-- Next have your kid place his/her hand in the water.
+STEP 2.
+Next have your kid place his/her hand briefly in the water.
 It’s cold!
 There’s no need to linger in the water for safety.

-- Put both bag covered hands in the ice water.
+STEP 5.
+Put the bag covered hands in the ice water.
 What do they notice?
-The water feels less cold!
+Does the water feel less cold or not?

 If your kids haven’t already guessed by now what keeps polar bears warm, they will surely have a better idea!
 Blubber or fat keeps them warm.
 Polar bears are warm-blooded mammals like us!
 What the heck are they doing in the Arctic?